mosip/esignet/docs/docker-compose/README.md

+## Overview

 This is the docker-compose setup to run esignet UI and esignet-service with mock identity system.
+This is not for production use.

+## What is in the docker-compose setup folder?

 1. "app" folder holds the Dockerfile required to build custom artifactory-server.
 This artifactory server will host all the files under app/static folder.
+All the i18n bundles, dummy softhsm conf, signin-with-esignet button plugin files are served from this server.
 2. "config" folder holds the esignet and mock-identity system properties file.
 3. "docker-compose.yml" file with esignet and mock-identity-system setup with other required services
 4. "init.sql" comprises DDL and DMLs required by esignet and mock-identity-system.